Learn how to make dukkah with this simple recipe! It's a delicious way to spice up a yogurt dip, hummus, toast, and more!

 - ¼ cup pistachios

 - 1 tablespoon whole dried coriander

 - Squeeze of lemon

 - Using a small, dry skillet over low heat, toast the hazelnuts for a few minutes, until fragrant.
 Next, add the pistachios and the coriander and toast for a few minutes more.
 Next add the sesame seeds, peppercorns, and orange peel.
 Toast those for one minute more, then remove the skillet from the heat, mix in the dried cilantro, and add a few pinches of salt.

 - Let the mixture cool, then crush it in a mortar and pestle or pulse it in a food processor.
 Instead of letting the mixture turn into a paste, stop mixing when it’s still a dry crumble.

-- Mix greek yogurt with salt and a bit of lemon juice.
-Sprinkle dukkah on top along with a drizzle of olive oil.
+- Mix Greek yogurt with salt and a bit of lemon juice.
+Sprinkle the dukkah on top along with a drizzle of olive oil.
 Serve with toasted pita or pita chips.

 Store in an airtight container at room temp for at least a month.